Generic Name: diclofenac

 - Some of these NSAID medicines are sold in lower doses without a prescription (over-the-counter).
 Talk to your healthcare provider before using over-the-counter NSAIDs for more than 10 days.

-The brands listed are the trademarks or register marks of their respective owners and are not trademarks or register marks of Iroko.
+The brands listed are the trademarks or registered marks of their respective owners.

 This Medication Guide has been approved by the U.S. Food and Drug Administration.

 Manufactured (under license from iCeutica Pty Ltd) for and Distributed by: